 The best response to this is to warn the jury in opening statements that they can expect to see the photographs blown up and pointed to time and time again.
-This prepares the jury for the evidence and takes some of the sting out of the defense’s case.
+This prepares the jury for the evidence and takes some sting out of the defense’s case.
 Just as importantly, fight the instinct of running away from the photographs.
 Admit that there was minimal property damage.
-Instead of pointing endlessly to the literature that demonstrates a lack of a correlation, literature that bores a jury to tears and, while well-founded is counterintuitive to many jurors, we point out that extraordinary injuries sometimes happen in ordinary accidents.
+Instead of pointing endlessly to the literature that shows a lack of a correlation, literature that bores a jury to tears and, while well-founded is counterintuitive to many jurors, we point out that extraordinary injuries sometimes happen in ordinary accidents.

-Explain that while such an occurrence is rare, it is often the rare cases that make it to the jury (as any first year law student knows from the remarkable cases that find their way into their textbooks).
+Explain that while such an occurrence is rare, it is often the rare cases that make it to the jury (as any first-year law student knows from the remarkable cases that find their way into their textbooks).
 I think juries understand the concept that most cases settle and the strange ones are the cases that make it to trial.

 In Maryland and other states that have a similar rule of law, photographs are not automatically admitted into evidence.
 Rather, it is up to the judge’s discretion in each individual case to determine whether the pictures would be of help to the trier of fact.
 You should still file a motion in limine to exclude photographs of the property damage to the vehicles when appropriate.